-Meteorological data from the onsite SMC automatic weather stations showed wind speeds in excess of 3 m/s during the daytime at Clarke.
-As such, the daytime criteria are not applicable during the daytime at Clarke.
-Notwithstanding SMC contributions being below the Bagnall compliance noise criteria at the Clarke monitoring location, noise modelling has been conducted to the Bagnall residence using an ENM model for all monitoring periods.
-The results of the noise modelling is provided in Table 6.
+Meteorological data from the onsite SMC automatic weather station showed wind speeds in excess of 3 m/s during the night-time period of the operator attended measurement at Wadland.
+As such, the night-time criteria at Wadland is not applicable during the attended noise survey.
+Notwithstanding, noise modelling has been conducted to the Bagnall residence using an ENM model for all monitoring periods.
+The results of the noise modelling are provided Table 6.